 Now that your tax return is ready to rock, how do you actually file your taxes?

-Here’s the short version: if you work with a tax professional, EA or CPA, they can file all your tax forms for you.
+Here’s the short version: if you work with an H&R Block tax professional, EA, or CPA, they can file all your tax forms for you.
 Typically, filing your taxes is included in the normal fee you pay.
-The same goes for tax prep software like H&R Block—e-filing your taxes is included in the price.

 If you decide to go it alone and file your own taxes, you have two choices.
 The quickest and easiest option is to e-file (for free!) through Free File from the IRS.
 For the paper lovers among us, you can also still choose to file by mail.
 You can find the right mailing address on the IRS website or look for the instructions on the last page of your 1040 form.